Jack Ainslie: Career

 In 1979, he contested the first direct elections to the European Parliament as a Liberal and in 1984 fought a strong SDP-Liberal Alliance campaign for the Wiltshire Euro-constituency, gaining over 60,000 votes.
 This campaign may have helped the Alliance to succeed at the Wiltshire County Council elections of 1985, when its members found themselves forming the largest political group and Ainslie became Chairman of the County Council, a post he held until 1989.
 During the same period, he was simultaneously chairman of the county council's Policy (later Policy and Resources) Committee, which made him the de facto Leader of the council as well.

 In 1990, Ainslie became the chairman of 'Action for the River Kennet' (ARK), a group he helped found which campaigned against pollution and excessive water abstraction.

 After he died at Mildenhall on 5 January 2007 aged 85, Sara Morrison, a former vice-chairman of the Conservative Party, said that it was "the end of an era... when we took our public duties and responsibilities very seriously", and the Labour peer Lord Faulkner of Worcester described him as "...a representative of the old school of parliamentary candidates in country areas; urbane, intelligent, knowledgeable on rural matters, a gentleman".
 Roger de Vere, Ainslie's successor as chairman of ARK, said "He was a great leader and a great man."

 In June 2007, former Liberal Democrat party leader Charles Kennedy MP proposed the establishment of an annual countryside lecture as part of Ainslie's legacy.

 Family

 On 21 April 1951, Ainslie married Shelagh Lilian Forbes, and they had one son and three daughters.

+Their son Andrew Ainslie took over the family farm.